j-hannes/elm-tutorial/readme.md

     $ elm-make app.elm

-and this time it will hopefully finish with
+and this time it will hopefully finish with something like

 ```
 Success!
-Compiled 1 modules.
+Compiled 6 modules.
 Successfully generated elm.js
 ```